tabatkins/railroad-diagrams/README.md

 * Optional(child, skip) - like ? in a regex.
 A shorthand for `Choice(1, [Skip(), child])`.
 If the optional `skip` parameter has the value `"skip"`, it instead puts the Skip() in the straight-line path, for when the "normal" behavior is to omit the item.
 * OneOrMore(child, repeat) - like + in a regex.
 The 'repeat' argument is optional, and specifies something that must go between the repetitions.
 * ZeroOrMore(child, repeat, skip) - like * in a regex.
 A shorthand for `Optional(OneOrMore(child, repeat))`.
 The optional `skip` parameter is identical to Optional().
 * Stack(Children) - vertical concatenation where every item starts with a new line.
-A Stack must be the last child when used within a Sequence, Diagram or another Stack.

 For convenience, each component can be called with or without `new`.
 If called without `new`,